gigafied/minion/getting_started.md

 	sudo npm install minion-js -g

 Yes, this installs MinionJS globally, this gives you the minion bash command used for building.
-If you don't want to install it globally omit the <code>-g</code> and refer to the absolute path of the build script (<code>minion/bin/minion-cli.js</code>) instead.
+If you don't want to install it globally omit the <code>-g</code> and refer to the absolute path of the build script (<code>/path/to/minion/bin/minion-cli.js</code>) when using the build tool.

-Or you can just clone this project via git:
+You can also just clone this project via git:

 	git clone git://github.com/gigafied/minion.git
 	git submodule init